Celebrating Woman Suffrage (1920-2020) & the Ongoing Campaign for Voting Rights

 Presented by Dr. Bettina Aptheker

-Dr. Aptheker will talk about all of this history, and the ways in which woman suffrage was always intertwined with struggles against racism, white supremacy, lynching, settler colonialism, and anti-immigrant insularity.
+Held virtually on October 22, 2020, Dr. Bettina Aptheker discusses the history of woman suffrage, with particular focus on suffrage history for women of color, as well as ways in which woman suffrage was always intertwined with struggles against racism, white supremacy, lynching, settler colonialism, and anti-immigrant insularity.
 This history resonates with our present moment as laws restricting voting rights, the wholesale removal of tens of thousands from the voting polls, and punitive sanctions continue to plague what should be the hallmark of our democracy: easy access to voter registration for all citizens, easy access to polling places on election day, freedom from intimidation, freedom from the fraudulent practices of state officials, especially gerrymandering, and freedom from international intrigue to manipulate voters and hack into electronic voting systems.

 Dr. Aptheker is Distinguished Professor Emerita, Feminist Studies Department, University of California, Santa Cruz, and holder of the Peggy & Jack Baskin UC Presidential Chair for Feminist Studies.
 A political activist since the 1960s, she is the author of several books, including Woman’s Legacy: Essays on Race, Sex & Class in American History (1982), The Morning Breaks: The Trial of Angela Davis (1976; 1999) and Intimate Politics: How I Grew Up Red, Fought for Free Speech & Became A Feminist Rebel (2006).
 She is currently working on the book Queering the History of the Communist Left in the United States.
 Dr. Aptheker is an alumna of SJSU, having received her Master’s degree in Communication Studies (1974).
 She was a lecturer in Women’s Studies and Afro-American Studies at SJSU (1976-1979), before entering the History of Consciousness Program at UC Santa Cruz, where she received her doctorate in 1983.